dalehassinger/Blog/use-vcenter-tags-to-maintain-vm-storage-placement/index.md

 ---

-A questions was recently asked, How can we specify and maintain which DataStore Cluster a VM should use within the VMware vCenter UI?
+A question was recently asked, How can we specify and maintain which DataStore Cluster a VM should use within the VMware vCenter UI?
 I like using vCenter TAGs for specifying details about VMs, so I thought I would use VMware vCenter TAGs to specify which DataStore Cluster to place a VM.

 I looked at using a Configuration management tool like salt but one of the requirements was to make it easy for the VMware Admin to specify and maintain VM DataStore placement within the VMware vCenter UI.